javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 ## IDE

 The term [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (Integrated Development Environment) means a powerful editor with many features that usually operates on a "whole project".
-As said, that's not just an editor, but a full-scale "development environment".
+As the name suggests, that's not just an editor, but a full-scale "development environment".

-An IDE loads the project (can be many files), and then allows navigation between files, provides autocompletion based on the whole project, integrates with a version management system (like [git](https://git-scm.com/)), a testing environment and other "project-level" stuff.
+An IDE loads the project (can be many files), allows navigation between files, provides autocompletion, integrates with a version management system (like [git](https://git-scm.com/)), a testing environment and other "project-level" stuff.

 If you haven't considered selecting an IDE yet, look at the following variants: